Jometeorie/Function-Embedding-Strategy/README.md

 # Function Embedding Strategy
 ## Introduction
 This project includes our function embedding strategy and two comparative algorithms.
-Algorithm 1 uses the greedy idea to select the nearest server which has unsatisfied functions.
-Algorithm 2 assumes that the order in which functions are satisfied has been fixed.

 We provide fat tree, mesh and tree topologies and allow you to modify the details of the topology.

-In most cases, out proposed algorithm can use a shorter distance to complete the demand.
+The proposed method is logarithm-approximate.

 ## Examples
 The main entrances of fat tree, mesh and tree topologies are in [combine_fat_tree.py](https://github.com/frozenlalala/Function-Embedding-Strategy/blob/master/combine_fat_tree.py), [combine_normal_net.py](https://github.com/frozenlalala/Function-Embedding-Strategy/blob/master/combine_normal_net.py) and [combine_normal_tree.py](https://github.com/frozenlalala/Function-Embedding-Strategy/blob/master/combine_normal_net.py) respectively.
 However, if you want to run these files, you may need to define some hyperparameters.
 We provide three examples in [run_example.sh](https://github.com/frozenlalala/Function-Embedding-Strategy/blob/master/run.sh).
 You can use **bash run_example.sh**.